 I. Love.
 Summer.

-I love the feeling of school being out even though I'm not in school anymore and work 366 days per year.
-It's miraculous, I know.
+I love the feeling of school being out.
 I love the heat and humidity, even when I bitch about it.
-I love the longer days, the smell of gardenias, going to hear music down town, the whole cliche shebang.
+I love the longer days, the smell of gardenias, going to hear music downtown, the whole cliché shebang.